 The Split Payment Mechanism entered into force on 1 July 2018.
 It was introduced by the Act of 15 December 2017 Amending the Act on Goods and Services Tax and Some Other Acts (Journal of Laws of 2018, item 62).
 Pursuant to this act, every bank opens one VAT account in PLN for all settlement accounts of a given customer maintained in PLN.
 To have more than one VAT account opened, customer needs to raise relevant request.
-However, the Act of 9 August 2019 amending the Act on tax on goods and services and certain other acts (Journal of Laws of 2019.
-Pos.
-1751) extends the scope of the SPM, and in some areas it provides for mandatory use.
+Further changes extended the scope of the SPM, and in some areas it provides for its mandatory use.

 In the Split Payment Mechanism, the Bank – upon the payer’s request – automatically splits the payment for the purchased goods or services into two separate accounts: the settlement account and dedicated VAT account.
 The payer makes a single payment with the use of a SPM scheme including the following details: invoice number or the period (from 1 November 2019, there is an option to make bulk payments for multiple invoices to one beneficiary by specifying the period in which the invoices were issued), gross amount, VAT amount and recipient’s NIP (Tax Identification Number).
 Funds received in the SPM are first booked to the settlement account as the total amount and then the VAT amount is booked to the VAT account.

 The Split Payment Mechanism applies only to entrepreneurs.
-The mechanism will apply to payments in PLN for transactions documented with a VAT invoice on which the tax amount is shown.
+The mechanism applies to payments in PLN for transactions documented with a VAT invoice on which the tax amount is shown.

 Given that use of the mechanism is mandatory for the particular cases, listed above, each taxpayer should carefully analyse the potential impact of this mechanism on the current operations of their company.
 Therefore, we suggest you contact your tax advisor.